History of Southampton: Railways

 In 1892, the London and South Western Railway Company purchased Southampton Docks.
 By 1897, the existing Southampton Terminus, the South Western Hotel, a large goods yard and a turntable had all been established, with railway lines running across Canute Road and into every corner of the docks.
 The interaction between trains and other traffic was controlled by men with red flags.
 This close relationship between the docks and the railways allowed specialist Boat Train services to be developed that connected with the transatlantic liners, trains ultimately terminating at full-length platforms housed within the Ocean Terminal.
 Trains also ran directly on to the Royal Pier to connect with ferry services to Portsmouth, Ryde and Cowes.
 The nearby Cattle Market was also well served by the railway.
-The decline of transatlantic passenger liners in favour of quicker air routes, the development of Southampton Container Terminal, which transferred dock traffic to Millbrook and the electrification of the South West Main Line to London, all affected the economics of |Southampton Terminus.
+The decline of transatlantic passenger liners in favour of quicker air routes, the development of Southampton Container Terminal, which transferred dock traffic to Millbrook and the electrification of the South West Main Line to London, all affected the economics of Southampton Terminus.
 Passenger services ceased on 9 September 1966 but the terminus continued to be used for parcels until March 1968.
 Southampton Central, originally Southampton West, is now the main railway station for Southampton.

 Football club

 Southampton is home to Southampton F.C. the professional football club formed in 1885 with its origins in the football team of the St Mary's Church Young Men's Association.
 Since moving from its former ground 'The Dell' in 2001, the club is now based at St Mary's Stadium close to its original home.
 It also has a training and development centre at Staplewood, near Marchwood, on the edge of the New Forest.
 Southampton FC spent very many years competing in the lower divisions of the Football League but since 1966 it has generally competed in the higher levels of professional football.

 The club's principal prize was its FA Cup win over Manchester United in 1976.
 The club was one of the founding members of the Premiership in 1992–93.
-The club was out of the top flight of football from 2005 until 2012 during which time the company owning the club went into administration but its fortunes were revived following purchase by the Swiss billionaire, Markus Liebherr, and since 2012-13 the club has competed in the Premier League.
+The club was out of the top flight of football from 2005 until 2012 during which time the company owning the club went into administration but its fortunes were revived following purchase by the Swiss billionaire, Markus Liebherr, and from 2012-13 until 2023 the club has competed in the Premier League.